 - Workspace settings are not retained during conversion. - Labels on branches are not applied to branch revisions during conversion if the same label is already on the converted trunk.
 Instead, the branch label is placed in the Version Manager change description for the branch revisions.
-If the label is not found on the trunk revision, it will be applied to the branch. - Locks on Visual SourceSafe files are not preserved during the conversion. - Many development environments, such as Visual C++, are limited in that they can only use the last source code control interface installed (such as visual SourceSafe or the Version Manager SCC Interface).
+If the label is not found on the trunk revision, it will be applied to the branch. - Locks on Visual SourceSafe files are not preserved during the conversion. - Many development environments, such as Visual C++, are limited in that they can use only the last source code control interface installed (such as visual SourceSafe or the Version Manager SCC Interface).
 Therefore, you must plan so that all projects that a user works on can be converted at the same time.
 As an example, assume a user works on two projects in Visual C++, both using the Visual SourceSafe Source Code Control interface.
-After the Version Manager Source Code Control interface is installed, the user will no longer be able to access the SourceSafe projects corresponding to the Visual C++ projects.
+After the Version Manager Source Code Control interface is installed, the user will no longer be able to access the SourceSafe projects corresponding to the Visual C++ projects. - The archives will not be split into revision libraries and metadata.
+If you wish to split the archives for use with a Version Manager file server, you must do so as a separate step after the conversion.
+See "Creating Revision Libraries" on page 160.